Azure Databricks status updated

 14-day free trial • No credit card required

-Azure Databricks isn't down.
+Azure Databricks is down.
 You can check Azure Databricks status and incident details on the top of the page.
 IsDown continuously monitors Azure Databricks official status page every few minutes.
 In the last 24 hours, there were 0 outages reported.

 No, there is no ongoing official outage.
 Check on the top of the page if there are any reported problems by other users.